 HACA will disqualify any family whose current behavior is, or past activities are, prohibited by HUD or HACA.

-More information about these requirements can be found in HACA’s Section 8 Administrative Plan (Admin Plan)and its Public Housing Admissions and Continued Occupancy Plan (ACOP).
+More information about these requirements can be found in HACA’s Section 8 Administrative Plan (Admin Plan).

 Click HERE for information about applying for housing assistance.